ArnaudBrousseau/arnaudbrousseau.com/content/notes/lightning-network-aha-moments.md

 * Other chains could (actually: [already have!][raiden]) implemented the same ideas to power peer-to-peer payments on top of their base layer.
 * Taro (Taproot-Native Asset Overlay) is another promising proposal to onboard foreign assets into Lightning.
-See [this presentation][taro-presentation] from Bitcoin 2022 for more information, or [this page][taro-eng].
+To learn more, see [this presentation][taro-presentation] from Bitcoin 2022, [this wiki from Lightning Labs][taro-lightning-labs], or [this excellent explainer by River Financial][taro-river-financial].

 # Conclusion